jiayu-ch15/SACL/README.md

 - config.py: all hyper-parameters

   - default: use cuda, GRU and share policy

 - train.py: all train code

-  - here is an example:
+  - Here is an example:

   ```Bash
   conda activate mappo-sc
   python train.py --map_name="3m" -algorithm_name="mappo"
   ```

-  And you can use tensorboardX to see the training curve in fold `results`:
+  - You can use tensorboardX to see the training curve in fold `results`:

   ```Bash
   tensorboard --logdir=./results/